 The battery charger's advanced design incorporates an automatic, multi-stage charger.
 This design enables the unit to automatically charge batteries, which maintains the battery's integrity and reduces the likelihood of premature battery failure.
+In addition, the battery charger can utilize the remote battery temperature sensor to reduce the float voltage based on battery temperature.
 The battery charger is designed to be used with lead-acid type batteries including sealed and gel types, but not for nickel-cadmium (Ni-Cad) or nickel-iron types.